-This Bill also makes it simpler to make productive investments in New Zealand by:
+This Bill makes it simpler to make productive investments in New Zealand by reducing the number of lower-risk transactions that must be screened, such as-

-- no longer requiring lower-risk transactions to be screened, such as: - investments in less sensitive land that is only screened because it adjoins land that is sensitive in its own right ('sensitive adjoining land'); - transactions involving fundamentally New Zealand entities;
+- investments in less sensitive land that are only screened because the land adjoins land that is sensitive in its own right (sensitive adjoining land): - transactions involving fundamentally New Zealand entities: - small transactions that do not grant an overseas investor any control of sensitive assets: and - transactions involving residential mortgage obligations, which support financial stability.

-- leases of less than 10 years (whether this threshold is reached in a single or cumulative leases) other than residential leases; - small transactions that do not grant an overseas investor any control of sensitive assets; - transactions involving residential mortgage obligations, which support financial stability (once regulations are made); and - simplifying the screening process for the remaining transactions by: - undertaking more targeted assessments of an investor's character and capability, by only considering serious proven matters, allegations of serious matters where proceedings have begun, and any enforceable undertakings entered into by the investor; - streamlining the process for determining whether an investment in sensitive land will benefit New Zealand, including by simplifying and clarifying the counterfactual assessment; - introducing statutory time frames for decisions by the regulator (once regulations are made).
-The motivations for this include introducing more rigour into the process and frontloading quality-control of applications; and - no longer requiring investors to carry out a full screening process for subsequent investment applications if they have been screened and approved in a prior investment.
+This Bill also makes it simpler to make productive investments in New Zealand by simplifying the screening process for the remaining transactions by-

+- undertaking more targeted assessments of an investor's character and capability, by only considering serious proven matters, allegations of serious matters where proceedings have begun, and any enforceable undertakings entered into by the investor: and - allowing for statutory time frames for decisions by the regulator (once regulations are made).
+The motivations for this include introducing more rigour into the process and frontloading quality control of applications.